Stanislaus Papczyński: Education

-Stanislaus's first beginnings with school gave no indication of his later career as an academic.
-He had difficulty with studies, nevertheless he mastered his temperament, overcame material problems associated with his social standing, and advanced in studies, graduating from one school to another: in Podegrodzie, then in Nowy Sacz.
-At the age of fifteen he entered the Jesuit College at Jaroslaw, the Piarist College of Podoliniec in 1649, and in 1650 the Jesuit College of Lvov, from which he was forced to flee due to an attack by Cossack troops.
+Stanislaus' early experiences in school did not foreshadow his future career as an academic.
+He had difficulty with studies, nevertheless he mastered his temperament, overcame material problems associated with his social standing, and advanced in studies, graduating from one school to another: in Podegrodzie, then in Nowy Sącz.
+At the age of fifteen he entered the Jesuit College at Jarosław, the Piarist College of Podoliniec (now Podolínec, Slovakia) in 1649, and in 1650 the Jesuit College of Lwów (now Lviv, Ukraine), from which he was forced to flee due to an attack by Cossack troops.
 At the age of twenty-three he completed his general and philosophical studies at the Jesuit College of Rawa Mazowiecka.

 He is described as a tall, slender young man, with a swarthy complexion, tall forehead and deep, pensive eyes gazing from under his eyebrows.
-His father died while Jan was studying in Lvov.
+His father died while Jan was studying in Lwów.

 Piarist

 On 2 July 1654, Papczyński joined the Piarist Order, newly established in Poland, in their monastery in Podoliniec and was given the religious name of "Stanislaus of Jesus and Mary".
 He performed the lowliest tasks, cleaning out stables and barns, chopping wood, and washing dishes.
 He made his second year of novitiate in Warsaw, while studying theology with the Recollect Franciscan friars.
 Those were the times of the Swedish invasion known as "the Deluge", that made a deep impression on the young seminarian's life.
 From the perspective of his whole life's experience, he thus described in his testimony one incident from those days: "I confess," he writes, "that I leave this world professing the Catholic faith for which I was ready to pour out my blood during the war with Sweden.
 One day my companion and I were exiting the Old Town, when a heretic soldier, his unsheathed sword in hand, attacked us near the Dominican Fathers.
 My companion (even though he was German) fled, and I, falling to my knees, stuck out my neck for the blow.
 However, by the decree of Divine Providence, I did not sustain any wounds although I was struck three times with great force.
 Afterward, I felt great pains for an hour and a half because of that."

 On 22 July 1656, Papka made his profession of religious vows as the first Polish member of the Piarist Congregation.
 He was ordained to the priesthood on 12 March 1661.